Case study: Strategy advisory panel

-It is important for people with lived experience of a mental health problem to influence Mind’s strategy, so that our future plans reflect the true needs and priorities of people with lived experience.
+At Mind, we think it's important for people with lived experience of a mental health problem to influence our strategy.
+This means our future plans reflect the true needs and priorities of people with lived experience.

-The panel members emphasised the need to properly tackle inequalities and challenged our thinking about different areas of our strategy including campaigning, service delivery and community areas.
+The panel members emphasised the need to properly tackle inequalities.
+They challenged our thinking on different areas of our strategy, including campaigning, service delivery and community.

-The panel reminded our staff of the realities that people with mental health problems face, leading us to put these at the forefront of our work.
+The panel reminded our staff of the realities that people with mental health problems face.
+This helped us put these people at the forefront of our work.

 “Being involved in the panel has allowed me to voice my views and have them listened to.
 Drawing upon our experiences as members empowers us to be catalysts for change.
 I think it is important for Mind to understand and use the perspectives of people with lived experience to inform its future strategic focus."

-We learned how to successfully run a digital focus group on Zoom, and how to facilitate a session when you’re not all in the same room.
+We learned how to run a digital focus group on Zoom, and how to facilitate a session when you’re not all in the same room.

-We'd also make more space to be comfortable with silence and sit through awkward pauses, so that there is more time for participants to speak.
+We'd also make more space to be comfortable with silence and sit through awkward pauses, so there's more time for participants to speak.

-By the end of the year, participants will be able to say that they’ve advised on Mind’s strategic direction as a part of a group, providing them with great experience for their CVs.
+By the end of the year, participants were able to say they’d advised on Mind’s strategic direction as part of a group.
+This gave them great experience for their CVs.

 We asked what support people might need and adjusted our plans based on this.
-For example, two panel members with Attention deficit hyperactivity disorder (ADHD) wanted their activity pack printed in certain colours that made it easier for them to focus on.
+For example, 2 panel members with attention deficit hyperactivity disorder (ADHD) wanted their activity pack printed in certain colours, which made it easier for them to focus.